carloslaotrujillo/carloslaotrujillo/README.md

-Carlos Trujillo
+Charles La O
 ================================

 ## Fullstack Developer

-Fullstack engineer with expertise in frontend (Javascript, React, Redux) and backend (Node.js, Express, PHP) technologies.
-Skilled in PostgreSQL, MongoDB, API development, and integrating services like Stripe and Twilio.
-Proficient in DevOps with Docker, Kubernetes, and AWS for efficient deployment and scaling.
-Strong in collaboration, committed to delivering high-quality, user-friendly web applications.
+I am a fullstack JavaScript/Node.js developer with over 5 years of commercial development and freelancing.
+My main tech stack is React for frontend and Express (Node.js) for backend.
+I had lead experience and managed a team of five people on a daily basis.
+I quickly adapt to new projects, and I always try to deeply understand development and business logic of the project.

 * 🏖️   I'm based in Florida, US
-* 💼   Get my PDF resume [here](https://realcarlostrujillo.github.io/realcarlostrujillo/assets/resume.pdf)
+* 💼   Get my PDF resume [here](https://charleslaot.github.io/charleslaot/assets/resume.pdf)
-* 👨‍💻   Know more about me [here](https://realcarlostrujillo.com)
+* 👨‍💻   Know more about me [here](https://charleslaot.com)

 <div style="display: flex; width: 100%; flex-wrap: wrap;">
 <div style="width: 50%; margin-bottom: 2rem">